-Besides this specific activity in IEC TC56, the involvement in the established areas and committees in ISO, IEC and ISO/IEC JTC1 of functional safety, cybersecurity, smart manufacturing, digital twin, IoT, Artificial Intelligence, Automated vehicles and robotics, EMC, Lighting, and semiconductor standardization as indicated in the evaluation (JEDEC, IEC TC47, AEC and ECPE) is ongoing and includes more than 20 committees and working groups.
-This was presented partially at the first review and the recent Steering Committee meeting in Bilbao in November 2024.
+Besides this specific activity in IEC TC56, the involvement in the established areas and committees in ISO, IEC and ISO/IEC JTC1 of functional safety, cybersecurity, smart manufacturing, digital twin, IoT, Artificial Intelligence, Automated vehicles and robotics, EMC, Lighting, semiconductor standardization as indicated in the evaluation (JEDEC, IEC TC47, AEC and ECPE) are ongoing and includes more than 20 committees and working groups.
+Since standardization is a mid- to long term activity and commitment beyond the duration of PowerizeD, the major activities of key partners will continue, so that experiences and results will flow into future standardization contributions as well.